samjulien/blog/_posts/2019-07-05-typescript-from-top-to-bottom-part-1-developing-an-api-with-nestjs.markdown

 ### Adding a Nest.js Service

-For now, the array returned by the `/items` endpoint is just an static array that is recreated for every request and that cannot be changed.
+For now, the array returned by the `/items` endpoint is just a static array that is recreated for every request and that cannot be changed.
 As the handling of structures that persist data should not be addressed by controllers, you will create a service to do that.

 Services, in Nest.js, are classes marked with the `@Injectable` decorator.
-As the name states, adding this decorator to classes make them injectable in other components, like controllers.
+As the name states, adding this decorator to classes makes them injectable in other components, like controllers.

 So, to create this service, you can create a new file called `items.service.ts` in the `./src/items` directory, and add the following code: